jupyter/nbviewer/nbviewer/templates/faq.md

 The URL you are visiting most likely points to a notebook that was moved or deleted.
 If you clicked a link on a site that lead to the 404 error page, we suggest you contact the site auownerthor to report the broken link.
-If a notebook author gave you URL to view their work, we recommend asking them for an updated link.
+If a notebook author gave you the URL, we recommend asking them for an updated link.

 If you notice one of the links on the nbviewer.jupyter.org, please report it as a bug in the [nbviewer issue